buaazp/uq/README.md

 ### Distributed Cluster

 Uq cluster is based on etcd.
 You need to install and start etcd first.
-Then set etcd servers’ url when start uq instances.
+Then set etcd servers’ url when starting uq instances.

 ```
 // start instance 1